When the first snow falls, a timeless winter story to snuggle up and read together is The Snowy Day

 Again, I set this activity up to work on number recognition, but it can also be adapted to work on letters, shapes, etc.

-The Snowy Day Number Game Set-up:
+The Snowy Day Number Recognition Activity

 First cut out five circles from white foam to represent the snowball fight in the story.
 On each snowball, write a number 1-5 with a sharpie marker.